 First, however, water will have to meet the quality requirements.
 To do so, Amsterdam. needs to implement wastewater collection in marinas, and ensure tour boats and personal boats reduce pollution in the water.
 In addition to cleaning up the water, the municipality will also be working on improving access to the water by constructing jetties, stairs, and sloping banks.

 Poor water quality isn’t the only thing lurking in the canals of Amsterdam.
-Don’t let the serenity of the waterways fool you — hazards are present, and there are casualties every year from swimmers in Amsterdam’s canals.
+Don’t let the serenity of the waterways fool you — hazards are present.
+There are casualties every year from swimmers in Amsterdam’s canals.
 Here are some, according to Rijkswaterstaat:

 - When swimming, it’s difficult for boats to see you.
 Skippers can see about 350 metres in front of their boat, but the head of a swimmer that far away is just a small dot.
 Large ships cannot slow down or swerve quickly.